Despicable Me 4: Marketing and release

-Release

-Theatrical

 Despicable Me 4 debuted at the Jazz at Lincoln Center in New York City on June 9, 2024, followed by a premiere on June 13, at the Annecy International Animation Film Festival.
 The film was released in the United States on July 3.

 Home media

 Universal Pictures Home Entertainment released Despicable Me 4 for digital download on September 10, 2024, and on 4K Ultra HD Blu-ray, Blu-ray, and DVD on September 24.
 Physical copies contain behind-the-scenes featurettes, deleted scenes, recreational activities, an overview of the franchise's adversaries, and two short films—Game Over and Over and Benny's Birthday.

 The film was made available to stream on NBCUniversal's Peacock streaming service on October 31, 2024.
 As part of an 18-month deal with Netflix for animated films from Universal, the film is streaming on Peacock for the first four months of the pay-TV window, before moving to Netflix for the next ten beginning on February 28, 2025.